loujainbilal/MICB475_Team4/README.md

 # MICB 475 Team 4

 ## Project Summary
-Our project uses HbA1C and fasting glucose levels in Latin populations from Colombia and the United States to explore the differences in microbiome composition as an indicator of pre-diabetes.
-Data sets include the provided Colombia data and a new data set from a study on a Hispanic cohort from Cameron County, Texas USA.
+Our project uses the 16S rRNA from a Colombia cohort to investigate the microbial composition between patients with prediabetes and type II diabetes classified using two different diagnostic tools, HbA1C and fasting plasma glucose (FPG).

 ## Project Aims
 - Aim 1: Metadata Wrangling